Soriana: Soriana Súper

 Soriana Súper is a supermarket format created in 2008, derived from the acquisition of Tiendas Gigante.
 It was based on the original Super G stores.
 These stores focus on daily consumer products such as groceries, perishables, and prepared foods, designed to provide customers with agile and quick purchases.
-The sales floor area ranges from 500 to 4,000 m².
+The sales floor area ranges from 500 to 4,000 m^{2}.
 Stores are typically located in three types of areas: